Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - Likewise you can load another module called Hackertarget: `modules load recon/domains-hosts/hackertarget` and then set source (every module is independent) and set the source `options set SOURCE <website name>`
 - Then `run`

+- Generating a report using **reporting/html**
+- `marketplace install reporting/html` - Not that you should be in the default directory of recon-ng whcih you can get to by typing `back` first.
+- `marketplace search reporting/html` to check if this has been installed
+- `modules load reporting/html` to load and `info` to look at the details.
+Note that you must set the creator and attacker
+- `options set CREATOR attacker`
+- `options set CUSTOMER Darkweb` and type `info`
+- `run` will create the report
+-